Fractional diffusion without disorder in two dimensions: Implications for higher-spin and similar models: tunability and UV-IR mixing

-\textit{Implications for higher-spin and similar models: tunability and UV-IR mixing.---} Higher spin versions of these link models in two dimensional settings have been considered in the context of the antiferromagnetic Ising model on the triangular lattice, which has a dimer representation on the honeycomb lattice \cite{Zheng97}.
+Higher spin versions of these link models in two dimensional settings have been considered in the context of the antiferromagnetic Ising model on the triangular lattice, which has a dimer representation on the honeycomb lattice \cite{Zheng97}.
 In the corresponding height-field theory, the stiffness has been shown to increase on increasing spin \cite{Zheng97}, implying a change in the coefficient of the logarithmic potential and hence, according to our analysis, a different subdiffusion exponent.
 Alternatively, adding interaction terms can also change the ground state correlations and thereby the subdiffusion exponent.
 Our results therefore identify such frustrated systems as possibly the simplest examples of tunable subdiffusion.
 Moreover, since as we see in Fig. \ref{Fig2}(b), changing lattice-level constraints affects asymptotic dynamics.
 Hence, such systems also provide a platform for probing UV-IR mixing in two dimensions.